Numpo/megabasterdguicli/README.md

 <p align="center"><a href="https://github.com/tonikelope/megabasterd/releases/latest" target="_blank"><img src="https://raw.githubusercontent.com/tonikelope/megabasterd/master/src/main/resources/images/linux-mac-windows.png"></a></p>
 <p align="center"><a href="https://github.com/tonikelope/megabasterd/issues/397"><b>Would you like to help by translating MegaBasterd into your favorite language?</b></a></p>

+# Description

+This forked project from MegaBasterd is a CLI version (with GUI.
+It doesn't work headless).
+It auto closes once all downloads are finished.

 # How to use?

 ```Shell